digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 Data sheets were located online for each of the chips.

 **MEDIATEK MT7628NN:** System On Chip (SOC) containing CPU.
-Important details included that this is a purpose built SOC for N300 routers.
-The CPU is MIPS24KEc, supports Linux 2.6.36 SDK and Linux 3.10 SDK.
+Important details included that this is a purpose-built SOC for N300 routers.
+The CPU is MIPS24KEc, which supports Linux 2.6.36 SDK and Linux 3.10 SDK.
 Interfaces with flash memory via SPI.

 Product Page: https://www.mediatek.com/products/home-networking/mt7628k-n-a